peelar/poltergeist/README.md

 You also have to provide names of some key properties in your database through env vars:

-- `PUBLISHED_ATTRIBUTE`: checkbox.
+- `PUBLISHED_PROPERTY`: checkbox.
 Indicates whether the post is published or not.

-Blog posts with `PUBLISHED_ATTRIBUTE` set to `false` will only be rendered in development.
+Blog posts with `PUBLISHED_PROPERTY` set to `false` will only be rendered in development.